n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ssh.md

 ## Example Usage

-This workflow allows you to remotely connect to your computer via SSH.
+This workflow allows you to remotely connect to your computer using SSH.
 This example usage workflow would use the following nodes.
 - [Start](/integrations/builtin/core-nodes/n8n-nodes-base.start/)
 - [SSH]()